b11031371/my_bible_notes/2026-06-22/note_en.md

 **NKJV:** Jonah 1:17–2:10

-**1:17** Now the Lord had prepared a great fish to swallow Jonah.
+**1:17** Now the LORD had prepared a great fish to swallow Jonah.
 And Jonah was in the belly of the fish three days and three nights.

-**2:1** Then Jonah prayed to the Lord his God from the fish's belly.
+**2:1** Then Jonah prayed to the LORD his God from the fish's belly.

-**2:2** And he said: "I cried out to the Lord because of my affliction, And He answered me.
+**2:2** And he said: "I cried out to the LORD because of my affliction, And He answered me.
 Out of the belly of Sheol I cried, And You heard my voice.

 **2:3** For You cast me into the deep, Into the heart of the seas, And the floods surrounded me; All Your billows and Your waves passed over me.